voxel51/eta/README.md

 design and function of the various ETA components, read the documentation in the [docs folder](https://github.com/voxel51/eta/tree/develop/docs).

-- `eta/classifiers/`: interfaces for common classifiers
+- `eta/classifiers/`: wrappers for performing inference with common classifiers

 - `eta/core/`: the core ETA library, which includes utilities for working with images, videos, embeddings, and much more.

-- `eta/detectors/`: interfaces for common detectors
+- `eta/detectors/`: wrappers for performing inference with common detectors

 - `eta/docs/`: documentation about the ETA library